-Comparable store data presented in this prospectus relates to stores open at least 18 months as of the beginning of each of the relevant fiscal years.
-Our comparable store and count data for all periods presented excludes information for our one franchised store located in Canada, which ceased operations as a Dave & Buster's on May 31, 2013.
+Comparable store data presented in this prospectus represents the year-over-year change in sales at company-operated stores open at the end of the period which have been open at least 18 months as of the beginning of each of the relevant fiscal years.
 Fiscal 2014 comparable store and count data excludes our location in Kensington/Bethesda, Maryland ("Bethesda"), which permanently closed on August 12, 2014.
-Our Farmingdale (Long Island), New York ("Farmingdale") store which closed on February 8, 2015, subsequent to our fiscal 2014 year end, is included in comparable store and count data for all years presented.
+Our Farmingdale (Long Island),

+New York ("Farmingdale") store which closed on February 8, 2015, subsequent to our fiscal 2014 year end, is included in comparable store and count data for periods prior to February 2, 2015.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations."

 Certain financial measures presented in this prospectus, such as Adjusted EBITDA, Adjusted EBITDA Margin, Store-level EBITDA and Store-level EBITDA margin, are not recognized terms under GAAP.
 These measures exclude a number of significant items, including our interest expense and depreciation and amortization expense.
-For a discussion of the use of these measures and a reconciliation to the most directly comparable GAAP measures, see pages "Prospectus Summary-Summary Historical Financial and Other Data."
+For a discussion of the use of these measures and a reconciliation to the most directly comparable GAAP measures, see "Prospectus Summary-Summary Historical Financial and Other Data."
 We define high-volume dining and entertainment venues as those open for at least one full year and with average store revenues in excess of \$5.0 million and define year one cash-on-cash return as year one Store-level EBITDA exclusive of allocated national marketing costs divided by net development costs.
-Net development costs include equipment, building, leasehold and site costs, net of tenant improvement allowances received or receivable from landlords, and exclude pre-opening costs and capitalized interest.
+Net development costs include equipment, building, leasehold and site costs, net of tenant improvement allowances received or receivable from landlords, and exclude preopening costs and capitalized interest.